 Proactive and personalized outreach: Using a CDP, you can identify high-value customers at critical moments in the customer journey and then send personalized messages to add value and special care at those moments.
 In-store sales associates can access customer histories and next best product recommendations to offer the best, most contextualized customer experience.
 Post-visit, the data captured through the in-store interaction can be used to tailor follow-up special offers and content for a more relevant and engaging omnichannel experience.
 Proactive and personalized strategies like these let the customer know that you understand them and you’re committed to making their lives better.

 Streamlined service: When a customer contacts customer service, they do it with the expectation that whichever staff member responds to that request will be able to quickly identify who they are, what their purchase history looks like, and any relevant conversations they’ve had with other associates in the past.
 A CDP-powered customer service solution enables just that.
 Centralized data, efficient workflows, personalized recommendations, and advanced analytics tools ensure consistent, one-to-one service for any customer, through any associate.

-KPIs for measuring customer experience
+KPIs and metrics for measuring a CDP’s impact on customer experience